Ghost in the Shell (manga): Publication

 A box set containing the three manga volumes in hardcover and a lithograph by Masamune Shirow was released by Kodansha Comics on December 19, 2017, titled The Ghost in the Shell Deluxe Complete Box Set.
-Kodansha Comics also plan to compile the three mangas as a single hardcover volume with a new cover art illustrated by Masamune Shirow on January 10, 2023, titled The Ghost in the Shell: Fully Compiled.
+Kodansha Comics also compiled the three manga as a single hardcover volume with a new cover art by Masamune Shirow on January 10, 2023, titled The Ghost in the Shell: Fully Compiled.

-In August 2019, it was announced that a sequel to 1.5 by Junichi Fujisaku and Yuki Yoshimoto, titled The Human Algorithm, would be published in September 2019 in Young Magazine.
-It was published online via Kodansha's Comic Days app.
-In North America, it was published under Kodansha Comics.
-In November 2021, after the first part of the series ended, it was announced that the second part would be serialized in the YanMaga Web and Comic Days websites.
+A sequel to 1.5 by Junichi Fujisaku and Yuki Yoshimoto, titled Ghost in the Shell: The Human Algorithm, started in Kodansha's Comic Days digital platform on September 16, 2019; the manga was also published in Monthly Young Magazine from September 20, 2019, to November 18, 2021.
+The series is set to end with its eighth volume in 2025.
+In North America, it is published under Kodansha Comics.